ruaridhcostello/web322-main/notes/week01.md

 <td><img src="/web322/media/uploads/2016/08/dev-tools-10.jpg" /></td>

-<td>**Security Panel:** gives an overview of a page from a security standpoint including: Certificate verification (indicating whether the site has proven its identity with a TLS certificate), Transport Layer Security (TLS) connection (Note: TLS is often referred to by the name of it’s predecessor, SSL) and Subresource security (indicating whether the site loads insecure HTTP subresources – ie: “mixed content”).</td>
+<td><strong>Security Panel:</strong> gives an overview of a page from a security standpoint including: Certificate verification (indicating whether the site has proven its identity with a TLS certificate), Transport Layer Security (TLS) connection (Note: TLS is often referred to by the name of it’s predecessor, SSL) and Subresource security (indicating whether the site loads insecure HTTP subresources – ie: “mixed content”).</td>

 </tr>